If you can't add engineers,

 Connect To Slack

-Connect AI Assistants to Slack so anyone on the team can ask an AI Digital Assistant for root cause or remediation help 24/7.
+Connect AI Assistants to Slack so anyone on the team can ask an Engineering Assistant for root cause or remediation help 24/7.

 Connect To Alerts